 We’re so excited that you’re interested in applying to the Pittsburgh Campus!
 Let us walk you through what you need to know and keep these tips in mind as you complete the application process.

 During this process, we’ll ask you to rank your campus preferences, so learn about all that each of our four regional campuses has to offer.
-We’ll also ask you which of our first-year entry schools you would like to apply to and whether or not you would like to apply for consideration to Pitt Honors and/or one of our Guaranteed Admissions Programs.
+We’ll also ask you which of our first-year entry schools you would like to apply to and whether or not you would like to apply for consideration to Frederick Honors College, and/or one of our Guaranteed Admissions Programs.
 Make sure you’re ready with your answers when you start the application!
 Please note: First-year students who complete and submit an application for admission and all required materials by December 1 are automatically considered for University of Pittsburgh academic scholarships.

-Complete your online application for admission
+Submit your application for admission

 Submit your Self-Reported Academic Record (SRAR)

 Completing the SRAR is easy–just fill it out to match your transcript exactly.
+The SRAR is required of all first-year applicants, with the exception of international students.

 Submit your Official SAT or ACT results (if applicable)